implydata/druid-datagenerator/README.md

 - <i>cardinality</i> indicates the number of unique values for this dimension (zero for unconstrained cardinality)
 - <i>cardinality_distribution</i> informs the cardinality selection of the generated values (omit if cardinality is zero)
 - <i>chars</i> (optional) is a list (e.g., "ABC123") of characters that may be used to generate strings - if not specified, all printable characters will be used
+- <i>percent_missing</i> a value in the range of 0.0 and 100.0 (inclusive) indicating the stochastic frequency for omitting this dimension from records (optional - the default value is 0.0 if omitted)
 - <i>percent_nulls</i> a value in the range of 0.0 and 100.0 (inclusive) indicating the stochastic frequency for generating null values (optional - the default value is 0.0 if omitted)

 ##### { "type": "int" ...}